 Article

-June 8, 2026
+June 15, 2026

 After every single mission, fighter pilots debrief.

 Every one.
 Textbook or near-disaster.
 Exhausted or wired.
 2am or 2pm.
-They sit down, set rank aside, and go through exactly what happened — what worked, what didn’t, what changes next time.
+They sit down, set rank aside, and go through exactly what happened: what worked, what didn’t, what changes next time.

-What a Real Debrief Looks Like
+What a Real Debrief (After Action Review) Looks Like

 In a fighter squadron, the debrief is almost sacred.
 Rank doesn’t matter in that room.
 The most junior pilot can challenge the mission commander.
-The goal isn’t blame — it’s understanding exactly what happened so you get better.
+The goal isn’t blame.
+It’s understanding exactly what happened so you get better.

 Not complicated.
 Just disciplined.
 And that discipline, compounded over thousands of missions, is how elite units become elite.